 Condition the presence of subpic_info_present_flag by res_change_in_clvs_allowed_flag (JVET-R0266 proposal 3).
 These cannot be used together currently, although there had been proposals to allow them to be used together.
 No support was expressed by non-proponents for this.

 Add new flag in SPS to indicate that intra-only (i.e., whether inter-coding is allowed).
 Use this flag to condition the presence of inter-coding related tools.
 (JVET-R0283 proposal 1) (JVET-R0335).
 The proponent said this could skip about 40 syntax elements (more than 5 times more than in HEVC), and drew an analogy to monochrome.
 It was commented that low-resolution still-picture coding might be the strongest argument for this.
 Another participant suggested that skipping the irrelevant syntax would ease encoder design.
-After seeing the syntax table, several participants expressed support for this.
+After seeing the syntax table, several participants expressed support for this, while others said this adds extra syntax that is not necessary for video and the bit savings seems too small to make a special provision for it.
 It was asked whether the syntax structure logic should be different if we do this.
-Revisit for data (with encoder minimizing the necessary amount).
+Data on this (with the encoder minimizing the necessary amount) was requested.
 An initial estimate was 23 bits per SPS.

+It was later confirmed (Wednesday 8 April) that 23 bits in the SPS (and 4 in the PPS and 1 in the PH) could be saved in such a case.
+The quantity of data is not compelling; the argument is more a matter of the analogy to monochrome.
+It was commented whether the analogy is really apt, since there was already the chroma array type information in the SPS to use for that.

+There is an all-intra constraint flag in the PTL structure, which currently controls only the slice level.

+After discussion, there was not a consensus for this change.

+See also R0332 on syntax grouping.

 In similar train of thought as point above, do the same for PPS (JVET-R0283 proposal 2).
 Revisit for data.